- by Daniel

 However, this is a problem you need to fix.

 Because being unable to relax will most probably make your back pain even worse.

 As when we are stressed we tend to hold this tension within our bodies.

 And this leads to a vicious circle where your muscles get tighter, which makes you more stressed.

 However, by taking the time to relax each day you can break this cycle of pain.

-So read on and I'll show you 12 easy ways you can do this and start leading a more comfortable and less painful life right away.
+So, read on and I'll show you 12 easy relaxation techniques that'll allow you to start leading a more comfortable life with less pain.

 And trust me, your back will thank you for it.